Dwight Smith Young

-Dwight Smith Young (22 October 1892 – 24 December 1975) was an American "carpenter, photographer, archaeologist, cook, meteorologist, poet and self-made physicist" who took part in the Manhattan Project.
+Dwight Smith Young (22 October 1892 – 24 December 1975) was an American physicist who took part in the Manhattan Project.
 He was given the nickname "The Hermit of Pajarito Canyon" after making his home in an old log cabin in a remote canyon on the Los Alamos testing site from roughly 1946 to 1952.

 Early life

 Young was born in Elgin, Illinois, raised in Oswego, Illinois, and attended East Aurora High School in Aurora, Illinois.
 After graduating from high school in 1910, Young worked as a carpenter with his father, Lou C. Young, taking photographs of their construction projects and providing a photographic record of such things as barn-building techniques of the early 20th century.
 After two years of carpentry, Young took up photography full time, eventually working with a photographer named Henry Morris in Galveston, Texas in 1915.
 It was during this tenure that he had the occasion to photograph the aftermath of the 1915 Galveston Hurricane.
 Upon returning home, he opened his own photography studio in Wilmington, Illinois.

 During America's involvement in World War I, Young enlisted in the U.S. Army Air Service, a forerunner of the United States Air Force, and was at the School of Military Aeronautics in Austin, Texas as a cadet undergoing pilot training when the war ended.
 After his military service, Young returned to Illinois and continued working as a carpenter and photographer.
 During the Great Depression of the 1930s and into the early 1940s, Young worked as a maintenance man at the Pictorial Paper Package Corporation in Aurora, Illinois.
 Not happy with that work, he recalled to an interviewer that he "decided to see what was going on at the University of Chicago."
-Despite having no college education, in 1942 he took an on-the-spot PhD oral exam and was given a job as a technician at the Metallurgical Laboratory at the University.
+Despite having no college education, in 1942 he took an on-the-spot PhD oral exam and was given a job as a technician at the Metallurgical Laboratory at the university.